 #Sciviews #3 Dyani Lewis: Science shouldn't lose to politics.

-This is part three of #Sciviews, a series of interviews with top science story tellers around the world .
+This is the third part of #Sciviews, a series of interviews with top science story tellers around the globe .
 If you don’t know anything about it, read what got us here.

 We’re living in times where ‘science’ is ready to solve a crisis, but the politics just won’t stop.